 Figure 7 (a) shows the phase estimation under several cases to evaluate the performance of DSOGI PLL with filter.
-See figure 7 (b), the DSOGI PLL with filter can estimate the phase accurately under various conditions.
-The Performance of DSOGI PLL with filter is similar to the performance of DSOGI PLL under various conditions, while the performance of SRF PLL is the worst especially in case 3
+See Figure 7 (b), the DSOGI PLL with filter can estimate the phase accurately under various conditions.
+The Performance of DSOGI PLL with filter is similar to the performance of DSOGI PLL under various conditions, while the performance of SRF PLL is the worst especially in case 3.

 Figure 8 (a) shows the frequency estimation of DSOGI PLL with filter under several cases.
 Figure 8 (b) explains that the estimated frequency of DSOGI PLL with filter under case 1 is able to minimize ripples and oscillations.
 The frequency estimation from DSOGI PLL under case 1 on thatcondition has an undershoot, and the DSOGI PLL experiences oscillation as well as DSOGI PLL with filter.
 Under case 2 DSOGI PLL has the same performance with DSOGI PLL with filter by oscillation.
 Under case 3, DSOGI PLL has overshoot and undershoot at the beginning, and during case 3 DSOGI PLL has the same oscillations asDSOGI PLL with filter.
 Under case 4, the performance of DSOGI PLL with filter has a bigger oscillation, similar to the performance of DSOGI PLL with filter.
 Under case 4, SRF PLL has a bigger oscillation than DSOGI PLL and DSOGI PLL with filter.
 The biggest oscillation is experienced by SRF PLL in case 3.